 Screening for metabolic vitamin B12 deficiency by holotranscobalamin in patients suspected of vitamin B12 deficiency: a multicentre study

-We recommend the active-B12 test, because active-B12 levels are more relevant than the levels of total B12.
-It is only active B12 which your body can make use of, as opposed to the inactive haptocorrin-bound analogues.
-And it is only this transcobalamin-bound B12 that can penetrate the cells and tissues.
-Since it can be as low as 10% of your total-B12 levels, the traditional B12 blood test can easily give a misleading picture.
+HoloTC (“active B12”) is the only B12 complex that the body can utilize, unlike the inactive haptocorrin-bound B12 (holoHC).
+That’s why an active-B12 test is more reliable than the total-B12 test.
+Your total-B12 levels are largely irrelevant, because only the transcobalamin-bound B12 can penetrate the cells and tissues.
+And since holoTC can be as low as 10% of your total-B12 levels, the common B12 blood test can easily give a misleading picture.

 In such cases, and in other situations where transcobalamin is compromised, you may be fooled by the healthy B12 levels that show up in the normal blood test, while an active-B12 test would have discovered the B12 deficiency.
-Thus, we predict that the active-B12 test will one day replace the normal test, and become a first-line diagnostic tool:
+Thus, the active-B12 test may one day replace the normal test as the default diagnostic tool.
+There are good reasons:

 Compared to total cobalamin, we observed a better performance of holoTC assay in detecting elevated concentrations of MMA in subjects with normal renal function.
 The majority of subjects with combined low holoTC and elevated MMA had normal concentrations of total cobalamin.
 HoloTC can be used as a first line parameter in detecting cobalamin deficiency.